Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day09_session02_birnbaum_nouns-and-verbs.md

 Update | Post/Put/Patch
 Delete | Delete

-HTTP supports other interactions, e.g., reboot the server.
+HTTP supports other interactions, e.g., Hugh used the GitHub API in the TEI repos to create a new Git branch.

 *pr-app* requires only Read, which we implement only with Get.